 Valdemar let built a castle and left a crew in it.
 New Estonia expeditions in the following years consolidated the Danish rule.

-5. From the Hunt on the island of Lyø to the Battle of Bornhøved
+7. From the hunt on Lyø to the battle at Bornhøved

 In the year 1223 both Valdemar the Victorious and his son Valdemar the Young were abducted.
 The kidnapper was Count Henry of Schwerin, who demanded a formidable ransom of 40,210 marks.
 The two kings were held captive for nearly three years until finally released by payment of the ransom.